-College cost, which is sometimes referred to as the total student budget, includes both billable and indirect costs.
+College costs, which are sometimes referred to as the total student budget, include both billable and indirect costs.

 These are fixed costs that the family is billed for by the college – such as tuition and fees, and room and board.

 These are the costs that don’t show up on the college bill.
 They include books, supplies and travel, as well as personal expenses such as laundry, telephone, and pizza.
 If your child lives and dines off campus, room and board costs will also be indirect costs.
 Your child can control indirect costs to some degree, by making smart spending choices.

 These are the costs of your child’s education.
 They may vary based on academic program and number of credit hours.
 If the tuition is not the same for all full-time students, you may have to calculate your child’s own tuition based on the charge per credit hour.
 The tuition charge will appear on the bill.